Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 ### Creating a new branch

-To facilitate the management of submissions, we encourage all changes involving a module to be carried out inside a new branch.
+To facilitate the management of submissions, we encourage all changes involving a new module to be carried out inside a new branch.

 A *branch*, in Git terms, is a series of repository versions where changes are contained until finally accepted and merged back into the main series.
-A Git branch is unlike a literal tree branch but somewhat similar to a river branch catching different sediments and returning to the main flow or a thread that diverges from a fabric, receives several knots, and is woven together again.
+A Git branch is unlike a literal tree branch but somewhat similar to a river branch catching different sediments and returning to the main flow, or a thread that diverges from a fabric, receives several knots, and is woven together again.

-Please name the new branch with your surname to facilitate the management later.
-You could use something like `yoursurname-modules` so that you can reuse it every time you submit ()or a module.
+Please name the new branch using your surname to facilitate management later.
+You could use something like `yoursurname-modules` so that you can reuse it every time you submit or change a module.

 **_Workflow A_**: using GitHub Web interface:
-Follow the instruction in [GitHub Docs > Pull requests > Collaborate with pull requests > Propose changes > Creating and deleting branches within your repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository).
+Follow the instructions in [GitHub Docs > Pull requests > Collaborate with pull requests > Propose changes > Creating and deleting branches within your repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository).

 **_Workflow B_**: using local copy:
-Follow the instruction in:
+Follow the instructions in:
 1. GitHub Desktop: [GitHub Docs > GitHub Desktop > Make changes in a branch > Managing Branches](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/managing-branches)
 2. Git command lines: [GitHub Docs > Quickstart > Contributing to projects > Creating a branch to work on](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).